-9-12 Applied Topics in History provides students the opportunity to study specific historical Grade Level: 1538Apl eras, events, or concepts.
-Application of knowledge and development of historical Course # Applied Units: 2 Maximum research skills using primary and secondary sources is included.
+Applied Topics in History provides students the opportunity to study specific historical eras, events, or concepts.
+Application of knowledge and development of historical research skills using primary and secondary sources is included.
 The course focuses on one or more topics or themes related to United States or world history.
-Examples of topics might include: (1) twentieth- century conflict, (2) the American West, (3) the Counts as a Social Studies Requirement or Elective for history of the United States Constitution, and (4) democracy in history. the Certification of Completion Prerequisite: None
+Examples of topics might include: (1) twentieth- century conflict, (2) the American West, (3) the history of the United States Constitution, and (4) democracy in history.